JordanADavies/liquid_progress_indicator/README.md

     LiquidLinearProgressIndicator(
       value: 0.25, // Defaults to 0.5.
       valueColor: AlwaysStoppedAnimation(Colors.pink), // Defaults to the current Theme's accentColor.
-      backgroundColor: Colors.white, //Defaults to the current Theme's backgroundColor.
+      backgroundColor: Colors.white, // Defaults to the current Theme's backgroundColor.
       borderColor: Colors.red,
       borderWidth: 5.0,
       borderRadius: 12.0,
       direction: Axis.vertical, // The direction the liquid moves (Axis.vertical = bottom to top, Axis.horizontal = left to right).
 Defaults to Axis.horizontal.
       center: Text("Loading..."),
     );

+### LiquidCustomProgressIndicator

+    LiquidCustomProgressIndicator(
+      value: 0.2 // Defailts to 0.5.
+      valueColor: AlwaysStoppedAnimation(Colors.pink), // Defaults to the current Theme's accentColor.
+      backgroundColor: Colors.white, // Defaults to the current Theme's backgroundColor.
+      direction: Axis.vertical, // The direction the liquid moves (Axis.vertical = bottom to top, Axis.horizontal = left to right).
+      shapePath: _buildBoatPath(), // A Path object used to draw the shape of the progress indicator.
+    )